StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 Alice and Bob each deposit 10 ETH into the payment channel contract.
 The contract records: Alice's balance = 10 ETH, Bob's balance = 10 ETH.
 First Transaction:

 Alice pays Bob 1 ETH.
-They both sign a new balance record: Alice's balance = 9 ETH, Bob's balance = 11 ETH.
+They both sign a new balance record and share with each other: Alice's balance = 9 ETH, Bob's balance = 11 ETH.
 Second Transaction:

 Bob pays Alice 0.5 ETH.
 New balance record (signed): Alice's balance = 9.5 ETH, Bob's balance = 10.5 ETH.